 Laurelville is a tiny village located in the state of Ohio.
 With a population of 506 people and just one neighborhood, Laurelville is the 667th largest community in Ohio.
-Laurelville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Laurelville was built prior to World War II, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Laurelville is generally considered to be a blue-collar town.
-52.21% of the Laurelville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Laurelville is a blue-collar town, with 52.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Laurelville is a village of construction workers and builders, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Laurelville who work in office and administrative support (14.06%), healthcare suport services (14.06%), and healthcare (5.62%).

-A relatively large number of people in Laurelville telecommute to their jobs.
-Overall, about 8.87% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 8.87% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Laurelville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Laurelville does not have a public transit system used by locals to get to and from work.

 The per capita income in Laurelville in 2022 was $30,192, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $120,768 for a family of four.
 However, Laurelville contains both very wealthy and poor people as well.